An $L_q(L_p)$-theory for time-fractional diffusion equations with nonlocal operators generated by L\'evy processes with low intensity of small jumps

-Equations with space or time nonlocal operators are used to model natural phenomena in various area of science (see e.g. \cite{metzler1999anomalous,metzler2000random,bouchaud1990,fogedby1994}).
+\mysection{Introduction} Equations with space or time nonlocal operators are used to model natural phenomena in various area of science (see e.g. \cite{metzler1999anomalous,bouchaud1990,fogedby1994}).
 For example, time-fractional heat equation $\partial^{\alpha}_{t}=\Delta u $ ($\alpha\in(0,1)$) describes subdiffusive aspect of anomalous diffusion caused by particle sticking and trapping effect.
-Also, when we give relativistic correction to Laplacian, then it becomes relativistic Hamiltonian $-(\sqrt{-\Delta +m^{2}}-m)$.
+Also, when we give relativistic correction to Laplacian, then it becomes relativistic Hamiltonian $-(\sqrt{-\Delta +m^{2}}-m)$ which is a nonlocal operator generated by relativistic stable process.

 In this article, we consider equations with space-time nonlocal operator

 where $\partial^{\alpha}_{t}$ is the Caputo fractional derivative of order $\alpha\in(0,1)$, and $\mathcal{L}$ is an integro-differential operator whose jump kernel can have low intensity of small jumps.
 Precisely speaking, we have the following representation for $\mathcal{L}$: